Part 1: INTRODUCTION

 Recognising this, there was a last minute attempt by TDs to allow the stations to continue until new services were ready to start, but it failed.

-Guesstimates vary, but between 70 and 120 stations turned their transmitters off to greet 1989.
+Guesstimates vary, but between 70 and 120 stations turned their transmitters off as 1989 approached.
 We know many of the names, but they were more than just names.
 Even now, decades later, memories of the stations resonate strongly with former listeners and presenters.
-Those radio stations were at the heart of their communities.
+Many of those radio stations were at the heart of their communities.
 Communities had had their hearts ripped out.
 The tears you hear in a number of the recordings presented on the pages to come are genuine and heartfelt.

 Nothing since then has come close to recreating the special history which unfolded on our (relatively) small island.
 Nothing ever will.
 All we can do is keep the memories alive…